Henry Clay Pate

-Henry Clay Pate (21 April 1833–11 May 1864) was an American writer, newspaper publisher and soldier.
+Henry Clay Pate (April 21, 1833 – May 11, 1864) was an American writer, newspaper publisher and soldier.
 A strong advocate of slavery, he was a border ruffian in the "Bleeding Kansas" unrest.
 He is best known for his conflict with, and capture by, the abolitionist John Brown.

 Early life

-Pate was born in Bedford County, Virginia, in 1833 to Edmund Pate (a veteran of the War of 1812) and his wife Sarah.
+Pate was born in Bedford County, Virginia, on April 21, 1833 to Edmund Pate (a veteran of the War of 1812) and his wife Sarah.
 He began his studies at the University of Virginia in 1848, but left two years later without completing a degree.
 After leaving the university, he lived for a time in Cincinnati, where he worked as a writer, before moving to Kansas.

 Bleeding Kansas

 Kansas in the 1850s was wracked by violent confrontations between pro-slavery and abolitionist factions.
 Pate was firmly in the former camp.
 He published the Westport Border Star, a pro-slavery newspaper, and became Justice of the Peace of Kaw Township, Jackson County, Missouri, in 1855.
 Pate was part of the sacking of Lawrence and, either during or shortly before, was commissioned as a Deputy United States Marshal.
 On hearing news of John Brown's actions at the Pottawatomie Massacre, Pate set out with a band of thirty men to hunt Brown down.
 During the hunt for Brown, two of his sons (Jason and John Junior) were captured (either by Pate or another marshal), charged with murder, and thrown in irons.

 Brown's retaliation was swift and decisive.
 Pate's company was encamped along the Santa Fe Trail in Douglas County, Kansas.
-At dawn on 2 June 1856, Brown and a small group of fellow abolitionists attacked, leading to an intense, three-hour battle that became known as the Battle of Black Jack.
+At dawn on June 2, 1856, Brown and a small group of fellow abolitionists attacked, leading to an intense, three-hour battle that became known as the Battle of Black Jack.
 Despite their numerical inferiority, the Free State men prevailed, with several of Pate's men fleeing the battle and the rest captured.
-Pate sundered unconditionally after Brown had rejected an earlier attempt at conditional surrender.
+Pate surrendered unconditionally after Brown had rejected an earlier attempt at conditional surrender.

 As it was put by Frederick Douglass:

 Governor Shannon sent a detachment of federal troops under the command of Col. Edwin Sumner to free Pate and his men.
 When Pate requested to stand and make some remarks, Sumner cut him off by saying, "I don't want to hear a word from you, sir.
 You have no business here, the Governor told me so."
 Pate and his men then left the scene.
 Accompanying Sumner was Lieutenant J. E. B. Stuart, with whom Pate later served in the Civil War.
 Regarding his defeat and capture at Black Jack, Pate remarked, "I went to take Old Brown, and Old Brown took me."

 Pate's entanglement with John Brown did not end with his release at Black Jack.
 Brown took Pate's Bowie knife as a trophy, using it as a prop in his speeches and later providing it as a model for the heads of the pikes that were to be distributed to freed slaves after the raid on Harpers Ferry.